Kevin Ehlers: Career

 Ehlers made his professional debut for Dynamo Dresden in the 2.
 Bundesliga on 27 July 2019, starting in the home match against 1.
 FC Nürnberg which finished as a 1–0 loss.

+On 21 May 2024, Ehlers signed a three-year contract with Eintracht Braunschweig in 2.
+Bundesliga.

 Personal life

 Ehlers was born in Munich, Bavaria, and is the son of former Bundesliga footballer Uwe Ehlers.